Call for Abstract

 - Track 4-7Green Electrochemistry

-Sensor is equipment which identifies or measures a physical property, records, indicates and responds to it.
+Biosensor is equipment which identifies or measures a physical property, records, indicates and responds to it.
 Sensor is a device which provides a usable output in response to a specified measurand.
 Sensors include Industrial Sensors, Positional Sensors, Temperature Sensors, Optical Sensors, Humidity Sensors and Current Sensors.
 Sensitivity of a sensor is described as the ratio of change in output value of a sensor to the per unit change in input value that causes the output change.

-- Track 5-1Industrial/Positional Sensors
+- Track 5-1Carbon Nanotube-Based Sensors and Biosensors

 - Track 5-2Temperature/Humidity Sensors